pinchepasta/mostly-a-Flipper-T-EMBED-/README.md

 <h2>What I'm working on:</h2>

+<b>mostly-a-Flipper Appstore</b>: I'm working on an appstore with esp32 compiled apps, that makes it easier for the user to install and delete new applications.

+-

+<b>Custom QFlipper Android/iOS:</b> I'm building a custom QFlipper app for both android and iOS devices, to make installing apps via appstore and a few other things much easier on the user side of things, some might call it convenient.

+-

 <b>nrf24 Jammer:</b> It emmits data but it doesn't seem to disrupt any real connection like 2.4GHz wifi or BLE adv for example, and I'm about to fix that.

 <br>